 The Chapel is available at all times, day and night, for those wishing to spend time in prayer before the Blessed Sacrament.

-Are you willing to commit yourself to one hour of adoration, or as a substitute adorer?
+Are you willing to commit to one hour of adoration, or as a substitute adorer?

 Moms in Touch is an international prayer ministry that began in 1984 by one mom who felt called to pray with other moms for their children and schools.
 She created a format using scripture that was very simple for busy mothers.

-Moms in Touch is two or more mothers who meet for one hour a week to release Gods power on their children and schools through prayer.
+Moms in Touch is two or more mothers meeting for one hour a week to release God's power on their children and schools through prayer.

-We invite mothers, grandmothers, or any woman who is willing to pray for one hour a week to join and see how prayer can make a difference in the lives of our children.
-We meet in the St. Theresa Room in the hall at 8:00am Mondays during the school year.
+We invite mothers, grandmothers, or any woman willing to pray for one hour a week to join and see how prayer can make a difference in our children's lives.
+We meet in the St. Theresa Room in the hall at 8:00 am Mondays during the school year.
 Please bring a bible with you.
 We do not meet on holidays.
 Hope to see you there!

-A Ministry for Racial Healing & Cultural Inclusion
+A Ministry for Racial Healing & Cultural Celebration

 Where am I being called to light a single candle?

 Never Silence the Human Heart.
 This is our guiding philosophy.
-We are involved in all aspects of affirming the sacredness of life from conception to natural death and concern ourselves with issues such as abortion, euthanasia, suicide, death penalty, and end of life issues.
+We are involved in all aspects of affirming the sacredness of life from conception to natural death and concern ourselves with issues such as abortion, euthanasia, suicide, the death penalty, and end-of-life issues.

-Current activities include a youth pro-life essay contest, various educational and inspirational parish wide presentations, a baby shower for those in crisis pregnancy situation, OneLife LA gathering held annually in January, and more.
-We support support of the Pregnancy Help Center in Torrance, 310-320-8976.
+Current activities include various educational and inspirational parish-wide presentations, a baby shower for those in crisis pregnancy, a OneLife LA gathering held annually in January, and more.
+We support the Pregnancy Help Center in Torrance at 310-320-8976.

 Those in crisis pregnancies are encouraged to call the Pregnancy Help Center or the 24-Hour Helpline at 310-787-HELP (310-787-4357).